Data-driven Radiative Magnetohydrodynamics Simulations with the MURaM Code: the Emergence of Active Region 11158 and the X2.2 Flare: Results

 \subsubsection{Plasma Dynamics in the Large-scale Corona}

-We analyze the emission measured weighted velocity $v_{\rm LOS}$, which represents the Doppler velocity of a spectral line forming in the given temperature range, as done in our previous studies \citep{Chen+al:2023, Chen:2025}. \figref{fig:doppler} presents $v_{\rm LOS}$ in three temperature ranges that capture the chromosphere and transition region plasma, warm coronal plasma of million K, and hottest plasma around and above 10\,MK.
+We analyze the emission measured weighted velocity $v_{\rm LOS}$, which represents the Doppler velocity of a spectral line forming in the given temperature range, as in our previous studies \citep{Chen+al:2023, Chen:2025}. $v_{\rm LOS}$ within a given temperature range $[T_{\rm L}, T_{\rm H}]$ is calculated as

+${\rm EM}_{z}(\log T_{i})$ is a standard MURaM output for analysis, as described in \citet{Chen+al:2022}, which records the emission measures integrated along a given axis (the vertical axis $z$ here) for temperatures from $\log T$=4.5 to the highest value in the domain with an interval of $\Delta \log T = 0.1$.
+Similarly, $v_{z}(\log T_{i})$ is the line-of-sight average velocity for the same temperature discretization of ${\rm EM}_{z}$.
+Moreover, this average uses the emission measure as a weight, when the contribution of each cell in a vertical column is counted into the corresponding temperature interval. \figref{fig:doppler} presents $v_{\rm LOS}$ in three temperature ranges that capture the chromosphere and transition region plasma, warm coronal plasma of million K, and hottest plasma around and above 10\,MK.

 The first row of \figref{fig:doppler} shows a snapshot shortly after the peak of the flare.
 The low-temperature Doppler map reveals a strong downflow up to 100\,km/s at the left end of the PIL between N2 and P1.
 The two ribbons of downflow outline the footpoints of the post-flare loops formed beneath the reconnection site, as illustrated in \figref{fig:vapor} (d).
 The upflows embracing the downflow indicate fast ejection of chromosphere plasma.
 The upflow pattern, particularly the one above P3 in the intruding bipole, can be observed at all temperatures with increasing speed to over 1000\,km/s in the hottest bins.